kvarak/dnd/docs/_Classes/barbarian.md

 ### Hurler's Aim
-When you take this archetype at 1st level, you gain proficiency with throwing weapons not usually meant to be thrown.
-You can treat clubs, greatclubs, morning stars, battleaxes, greataxes, mauls, war picks, and warhammers as throwing weapons, which gain the Thrown property with a range of 20/40.
-Attacks with these weapons benefit from your bonus Rage damage and can be used with your Reckless Attack and Brutal Critical features.
+When you choose this path at 1st level, you gain 2 skill points to spend on Thrown weapon combat skills.

-Additionally, you can use any log, stone, or other object of a similar size as a club as a thrown weapon, treating it as a club if wood, or a greatclub if stone or metal.
+Additionally, you can use any item, as long as you can pick it up, as a thrown weapon, dealing d6 damage if one-handed, or d10 if two-handed.
+Attacks with these items benefit from your bonus Rage damage and can be used with your Reckless Attack and Brutal Critical features.

 ### Tossing Shove
 From 3rd level, your skill with lifting and tossing objects extends to throwing allies and sending enemies flying.
 To do so, you must be raging and the affected creature must be your size or smaller.